murongg/command-workflow/README.md

 ✨  Done in 1.99s.
 ```

+> You can customize CWF sub-commands in the configuration file and implement multiple command workflows by appending custom sub-commands after the CWF command.
+As shown above, by defining a sub-command named **firstCommand** in the configuration file, you can execute the specified workflow by running the cwf firstCommand command.
+This way, you can easily configure and execute multiple command workflows according to your needs.

 ### Use hooks

 - **before:** Before executing the command, a callback function can be used to modify the command and tag collection.
 This callback function takes the command and tag collection as parameters and allows for modifications to the command during execution.
 Once the callback function has completed, the program will execute the modified command returned by the callback function.